rualt/csv-view-page/README.md

 - Name
 - Phone

-The system should have a page where you can download the file, click "process" and the page will display a list of all names and phones line by line, where each line will have its own unique color.
+The system should have a page where you can upload a file, click "process" and the page will display a list of all names and phones line by line, where each line will have its own unique color.

 [Online](https://immense-thicket-75227.herokuapp.com/)